particle-iot/docs/src/content/reference/device-os/firmware.md

 - Group 1: Pins D4, D5, D6, and D8.

 - Group 0: Pin D7 and the RGB LED.
 This must use the default resolution of 8 bits (0-255) and frequency of 500 Hz.

+On the Boron SoM, pins D4, D5, D7, A0, A1, A6, and A7 can be used for PWM.
+Pins are assigned a PWM group.
+Each group must share the same frequency and resolution, but individual pins in the group can have a different duty cycle.

+- Group 2: Pins A0, A1, A6, and A7.
+- Group 1: Pins D4, D5, and D6.
+- Group 0: Pin D7 and the RGB LED.
+This must use the default resolution of 8 bits (0-255) and frequency of 500 Hz.

 {{/if}}